mathjax/MathJax-docs/installation.rst

 keep MathJax updated in this way, you will be sure that you have the latest bug fixes and new features as they become available.

-This gets you the current development copy of MathJax, which is the version that contains all the latest changes to MathJax.
-Although we try to make sure this version is a stable and usable version of MathJax, it is under active development, and at times it may be less stable than the "release" version.
-If you prefer to use the most stable version (that may not include all the latest patches and features), you will want to get one of the tagged releases.
+This gets you the most recently released version of MathJax.
+Older releases are "tagged" in Git so that you can refer to them by name (which is the version number in most cases).
 Use

 .. code-block:: sh